friendly/Vis-MLM-book/working-text/book-outline-rev.md

 ### Preliminaries

+Maybe not a separate chapter, but list the main packages used here and datasets for examples.

 - R packages
 - Datasets

 ## Getting Started

+File: `getting_started.qmd`

 - Why plot your data?
+  - Anscombe data
+  - Davis data
 - data plots
 - model plots
 - diagnostic plots